-The airline industry is on the path to more sustainable operations, but the transition won’t be easy.
-In the coming years they will be tasked with implementing low-carbon electrical solutions for both aircraft, air traffic control, and airports.
-At the same time, they need to continue providing reliable travel experiences for global passengers while optimizing working environments for staff.
+The air industry is on an incredible journey towards creating more sustainable operations and reducing carbon emissions.
+Not only are airline operators and carriers tasked with implementing low-carbon electrical solutions for aircraft, air traffic control, and airports, but they also need to ensure reliable travel experiences for global passengers while optimizing working environments for staff, from tarmac to baggage claim.

 Achieve your digital future